pchapin/augusta/README.md

   scaladoc build to work you need to define the `SCALA_HOME` environment variable at the operating system level.
 It should point at the folder containing your Scala installation.

-  Finally for the Augusta.jar artifact to be correctly built you will need to configure the IntelliJ path variable `SCALA_HOME` to point at the folder containing your Scala installation.
   You also need to define the IntelliJ path variable `DOCBOOK_XML` to point at the folder containing the DocBook XML 4.5.
 DTD.